hegria/CS_IU_proto_1/README.md

 5. Find Bounding Box from each Contour.
 6. Find Ellipse inscribed in Bounding box and derive diameter information.

+7. Display the number of timber and diameter of each timber on the screen.
-7. Move the information at the time to the Result View by pressing the capture button.
+8. Move the information at the time to the Result View by pressing the capture button.